About Thompson Library

 Roosevelt Thompson was a Little Rock native and the valedictorian the 1980 Central High School class.
 He had achieved the highest score ever by an Arkansan on the National Merit Scholarship exam and was preparing to attend Oxford University as the recipient of a Rhodes scholarship.
 His life ended in a car accident while traveling to Yale University.

 A North Little Rock Veteran's Story of Humanities Programs and CALS

 With early presidential drafts of the federal budget including severe cuts to arts and humanities programs, the Central Arkansas Library System wants to highlight a poignant reminder of how those programs help people in ways we never anticipated.

-The Central Arkansas Library System’s (CALS) John Gould Fletcher Library, 823 North Buchanan Street, Little Rock, will close for remodeling and expansion from Wednesday, April 12, through early August.
-An exact reopening date will be released...
+The Central Arkansas Library System’s (CALS) John Gould Fletcher Library, 823 North Buchanan Street, Little Rock, will re-open after remodel and expansion on Wednesday, August 16, at 9 a.m.
+The library’s regular operating hours are Monday...